Congratulations on approval of your construction loan! We are delighted to have assisted with your finance approval.

 From here you have two options for sending your invoices to the bank.
 Please select one option below, and whichever way you go, read all of the information at the bottom of this page.

 Please note, we will do everything required now, to get your loan ‘ready to commence progress payments’ and once we have assisted you in getting to this stage and your builder has the commencement letter, then you have the choice of how you want to handle your construction payments moving forward.

-We wish to have Up Loans handle our construction invoices and their remittance to the bank and agree to pre-pay the construction progress payment fee for this of $500 within 7 days.
-Please phone our office line on (03) 6331 5518 to confirm our account details, and attach the receipt/screenshot for payment below.
+We wish to have Up Loans handle our construction invoices and their remittance to the bank and agree to pre-pay the construction progress payment fee for this of $500 to these account details, and have attached the receipt/screenshot for payment to this form below.
+Please call the office on our landline (03) 6331 5518 if you wish to confirm any account details.

 We wish to handle our construction invoices ourselves and will remit to the bank and liaise with our builder ourselves.
 We will send you all of the instructions on how to do this, and we’ve also attached a handy guide below to assist if you decide to communicate with the bank for your progress payments yourself.

 Handling your own progress payment invoices – a guide

 Here’s a guide for handling your own construction invoices post settlement.

 - When you receive the first invoice call your builder and confirm the payment account details by phone always.
 There have been cases where builder’s emails have been hacked and you want to be sure you’re paying the correct account.

 - Every single subsequent account that comes in, make sure the account details match the same account that was on invoice 1.